-Each member of the Audit Committee currently is, or has previously been, in charge of, or an advisor or a consultant to, a significant business operation, often as president, chief executive officer or chief financial officer of a large public company and in the case of Mr. John Manley, the Minister of Finance for the Government of Canada.
+Each member of the Audit Committee currently is, or has previously been, in charge of, or an advisor or a consultant to, a significant business operation, often as president, chief executive officer or chief financial officer of a large public company.
 Given the breadth and complexity of a financial institution's accounting issues, the Audit Committee members participate from time to time in internal or external sessions related to accounting matters or developments.
 Travel and attendance costs are paid by CIBC.
 Further detail on the education and experience of each Audit Committee member is set out below.